pjtunstall/mad/README.md

   - Test scrollbars etc. in Edge too.
 Improve current hacky solution.
 Understand better.
   - Design own sprites.
   - Find a font with more punctiation.
 None that I've tried looked good enough to sacrifice Wolves and Ravens.
-  - At least find an acceptable, pseudo-runic fallback font with an AE-ligature for the "your foes have fled into the aether" ending.
-It should look good and fit in with the main font, Wolves and Ravens.
 - ROLES
   - Add randomizer to allow alternative profile pictures for roles: name consistently and put each selection in its own folder so we can programmatically pic one from the folder.
     - If we then use it, make a background for red3.